lrcouto/42_cpp/README.md

   **June 18th 2022** - Module_02 is pretty heavy on the theory.
 Had to do a little further research on ad hoc polymorphism to understand the third exercise.
 All that's left is to implement the fuckton of operator overloads it asks for, and then test everything.

   - Finished it.
 Brain explosion moment when I realized how post-increments actually work.

+  **June 19th 2022** - While waiting for evaluations on module_02, started module_03.
+Cool, I'm a big Borderlands fan, but this language's verbosity is starting to annoy me.
+Completed ex00.
+It's 4am.